 - Too much swishing and swirling and you’ll end up with brown muck fast.
 Of course kids don’t seem to care!

-The Science Behind It:
+The Science Behind the Magic Milk Experiment:

 The molecules in the dish soap are attracted to the fat molecules in the milk.
 As soon as you introduce the soap to the milk/coloring mixture the molecules race around trying to bond.
 The food coloring gets pushed around in the process and appears to burst.
 Eventually the molecules all bond and the reaction stops.